on orders of $85 or more

-- Hannah McArdle, aged 22, arrived in Saint John, NB in 1833 aboard the brig "Ugoni" from Belfast
+- Hannah McArdle, aged 22, arrived in Saint John, New Brunswick in 1833 aboard the brig "Ugoni" from Belfast, Ireland

 McArdle Settlers in Canada in the 20th Century

-- Jas McArdle, who landed in St John, New Brunswick in 1907
+- James McArdle, who landed in Saint John, New Brunswick in 1907

 McArdle Settlers in Australia in the 19th Century